wood2prog/DoorConfigurator/README.md

 ***These columns are necessary since the initialization of the import depends on these for defining the door objects**

+The first row must contain the column names.
+These are used to check for a valid file as well as provide the labeling for the program to run.

 ***

 ## Errors